 - b.
 The SEA must provide at least 95 percent of the grant funds to eligible applicants in the State for planning and initial implementation activities or for State dissemination activities.
 Not more than 10 percent of the grant amount may be used to establish a revolving loan fund for eligible applicants that have received a CSP grant and not more than 10 percent of the grant amount may be reserved for dissemination activities (20 USC 7221c(f)(1) and (5)). - c.
 Grantees that received FY 2010 awards for replication and expansion of high-quality charter schools may not expend more than 15 percent of grant funds for initial operational costs associated with the expansion or improvement of the eligible entity's oversight or management of its schools (see A.3.b. above) (Program Announcement issued May 24, 2010, Federal Register (75 FR 28789-28795)).
-This initial operational costs amount limitation was increased to 20 percent for replication and expansion grants awarded in FY 2011 (Program Announcement issued July 12, 2011, Federal Register (76 FR 40890-40898)).
+This initial operational costs amount limitation was increased to 20 percent for replication and expansion grants awarded in FY 2011 (Program Announcement issued July 12, 2011, Federal Register (76 FR 40890-40898)) and FY 2012 (Program Announcement issued March 6, 2012, Federal Register (77 FR 13304-13311).

-- 2. Performance Reporting Not Applicable - 3.
-Special Reporting Not Applicable - 4.
-Section 1512 ARRA Reporting Not Applicable - 5.
-Subaward Reporting under the Transparency Act Applicable
+- 2. Performance Reporting Not Applicable

+- 3. Special Reporting Not Applicable

+- 4. Subaward Reporting under the Transparency Act Applicable